J Sainsbury plc – Annual report – 2 March 2024

 The types of supplier arrangements applicable to the Group are as follows:

-• Discounts and supplier incentives – these represent the majority of all supplier arrangements and are linked to individual unit sales.
-The incentive is typically based on an agreed sum per item sold on promotion for a period and therefore is considered part of the purchase price of that product.
+- Discounts and supplier incentives: Represent the majority of all supplier arrangements and are linked to individual unit sales.
+The incentive is typically based on an agreed sum per item sold on promotion for a period and therefore is considered part of the purchase price of that product

-• Fixed amounts – these are agreed with suppliers primarily to support in-store activity including promotions, such as utilising specific space.
+- Fixed amounts: Agreed with suppliers primarily to support in-store activity including promotions, such as utilising specific space

-• Supplier rebates – these are typically agreed on an annual basis, aligned with the Group’s financial year.
-The rebate amount is linked to pre-agreed targets such as sales volumes.
+- Supplier rebates: Typically agreed on an annual basis, aligned with the Group’s financial year.
+The rebate amount is linked to pre-agreed targets such as sales volumes

-• Marketing and advertising income – advertising income from suppliers through the Group’s subsidiary Nectar 360 Services LLP and online marketing and advertising campaigns within Argos.
+- Marketing and advertising income: Advertising income from suppliers and online marketing and advertising campaigns within Argos